-Three Sisters Stew – I made this for New Year’s day along side of my southern style greens and some black-eyed peas.
+Three Sisters Stew – I made this for New Year’s day alongside my southern style greens and some black-eyed peas.
 My guests went nuts over this stew of corn, winter squash, and beans.
 (Yes, they liked it more than my black-eyed peas.
 But I’m not holding that against you Nava…) I even cheated and made it in the slow cooker so I made my beans from scratch and skipped the cans.

 Smokey Cheddar Cheese Spread – This was made late one night when we needed a snack, so we ate it before it was chilled and it was still great.
 Yesterday it was my afternoon snack and it’s going to be a staple at my house.
-It’s very creamy from the cashews and I used liquid smoke in place of the mesquite seasoning because that’s what I had on hand.
+It’s creamy from the cashews, and I used liquid smoke in place of the mesquite seasoning because that’s what I had on hand.

 This spread would be a great on a burger or as a bagel schmear.
 And I can’t wait to try it on a panini.
 Yum!

 This is the Cranberry-Carrot cake with Maple-Cream Cheese Frosting.
 Susan’s photo is about a million times better than mine.
-(But I got to eat mine before and after this picture was taken!)
+(But I got to eat mine before and after this picture was taken)!